 Americans, Canadians, and most Europeans do not require a visa to enter Palestine, but they should refer to the visa exemption agreement for further information.
 However, you will have to apply for an Electronic Travel Authorization ETA-IL.
 Upon arrival at the Israeli Airports in Tel Aviv or Eilat, you will be granted a tourist visa valid for 90 days.
 This is sufficient for participating in Palestine’s study programs and traveling around the country and Israel.

-Traveling to Palestine On Your Own?
+Traveling to Palestine on Your Own?

 No worries, you’ve come to the right place!